Welcome! The following documentation helps advertisers acquire users through Unity’s self-serve User Acquisition dashboard.

-Upon creating a new campaign, its status appears at the top of the Campaign page.
+Once you create a new campaign, its status appears in the Campaigns page for the associated app.
 Each campaign requires three minimum components to activate:

 For more information on these settings, see documentation on Configuring campaigns.

-The option to activate your campaign remains disabled until it meets these criteria.
-Once it does, return to the campaign status section and select GO LIVE WITH YOUR CAMPAIGN to activate it.
+The option to activate your campaign remains disabled until eligibility criteria is met.
+Once your campaign is adequately configured, return to the campaign status section and select Go live with your campaign to activate it.

-Next, you’ll want to configure the campaign to your liking.
+Next, you’ll want to configure the campaign.
 The documentation on Configuring campaigns covers the following topics in depth:

 Finally, we recommend reading up on best practices for getting the most out of your campaign designs.